 Dubai as the world’s air travel hub

 Dubai has big ideas.
 It is ruled by one royal family and this means that decisions are made quickly without endless prevarication.
 The enormous Dubai airport is one of those big ideas.
 It has undergone an extraordinary expansion, rapidly becoming one of the world’s busiest hubs.
-It is even on course to becoming the world’s busiest airport, knocking Heathrow of the top spot, with 50% of all flights being from their own Emirates airline.
-The business class lounge at Dubai is definitely an experience, although you must be flying business class to get into it!
-You can have everything from a delicious running buffet to a personalised cocktail, to an omelette made for you at any time of the day or night, and that’s just for starters.
+It is on course to becoming the world’s busiest airport, knocking Heathrow of the top spot.
+50% of all flights from here are flown by Emirates, the country’s own airline.
+The business class lounge at Dubai is definitely a great experience, although you must be flying business class to get into it.
+You can have everything from a delicious running buffet to a personalised cocktail.
+You can have an omelette made for you at any time of the day or night, and that’s just for starters.

 Dubai’s big attractions

 Dubai is all about excess and confidence.
-As well as the rather spectacular Burj Kalifa (which incidentally features in the Tom Cruise Mission Impossible film to excellent effect) Dubai has at least another two ‘biggest in the world’ attractions.
+The rather spectacular Burj Kalifa , features in the Tom Cruise Mission Impossible film to excellent effect.
+Dubai has at least another two ‘biggest in the world’ attractions.

 The Dubai Fountains

 The fountains perform for about 10 minutes every half hour or so.
 The thud of the great jets shooting up into the inky Arabian night at each crescendo is heart stopping.
 Another ‘biggest in the world’ attraction is the gigantic Dubai Mall.
-It is very up scale and has lots and lots of very lovely shops, plus the impressive addition of a giant aquarium where you travel through a huge shark tunnel, featuring some sharp toothed residents actually inside the Mall itself.
+It is very up scale and has lots and lots of very lovely shops, plus the impressive addition of a giant aquarium.
+There is a huge shark tunnel, home to some sharp toothed residents actually inside the Mall itself.

-One of the main selling points of Dubai as a top winter sun destination is of course the fabulous winter sun!
-Dubai has a tropical desert climate, and summers are extremely hot and humid, with an average high of around 41 degrees but in our winter its more likely to be in the 30 degree range – just ideal for warming up chilled bones and it’s pretty much sunny every day.
+One of the main selling points of Dubai as a top winter sun destination is of course the fabulous weather.
+Dubai has a tropical desert climate.
+Summers are extremely hot and humid, with an average high of around 41 degrees, but in our winter its more likely to be in the 30 degree range.
+An ideal temperature for warming up chilled bones.
+It is pretty much sunny every day.

 Dubai a city to marvel at

-The Burj Khalifa proudly boasts:“I am the heart of city and its people, the marker that defines Emaar’s ambition and Dubai’s shining dream’ That grand statement may be true, and advanced as the country seems to be in many ways, Dubai does not have equality for half of its population – women still walk around covered in black Hijabs, even though apparently they are all wearing stuff from Top Shop underneath.
+The Burj Khalifa proudly boasts:“I am the heart of city and its people, the marker that defines Emaar’s ambition and Dubai’s shining dream’ That grand statement may be true, and advanced as the country seems to be in many ways, Dubai does not have equality for half of its population.
+Women still walk around covered in black, even though apparently they are all wearing stuff from Top Shop underneath.
 There couldn’t be a worse garment to wear in this dry, often punishing heat.

-Dubai as a country country seems to be a contradiction of promoting Western consumerism while practicing Middle Eastern religious tradition.
-While I agree that Dubai is a destination to marvel at, if not one to steal your heart, it is undeniable that Dubai is now a top winter sun destination.
+Dubai as a country seems to be a contradiction.
+It promotes Western consumerism while practicing Middle Eastern religious tradition.
+Dubai is a destination to marvel at, if not one to steal your heart.
+It is undeniably a top winter sun destination however.
 It is pretty accessible, has plenty of luxury hotels, lots to do, beaches and desert, and plenty of shopping.
 Check out more information about Dubai here at Visit Dubai